minio/docs/source/reference/minio-cli/minio-mc.rst

   S3 service.
 The user must have permission to perform actions on the service.

-  For MinIO deployments, see :ref:`minio-auth-authz-overview` for more information on user access permissions.
+  For MinIO deployments, see :ref:`minio-access-management` for more information on user access permissions.
 For other S3-compatible services, defer to the documentation for that service.